-To this end, ILS LEDA supports local actors through a specific and unique participatory tool, named RESCO (Resources for Economic Sustainable Competitiveness).
-RESCO is aimed at:
+To this end, ILS LEDA uses a specific and unique participatory tool, named RESCO (Resources for Economic Sustainable Competitiveness).
+This tool is aimed at:

-- Identifying the local resources that have competitive advantages;
+- Identifying the local resources, and the correspondent value chains, that have promising competitive advantages;

 - Assessing target markets;

-- Analysing economic, social, environmental, institutional, and financial sustainability;
+- Analysing economic, social, gender, environmental, institutional, and financial sustainability;

-- Analysing and prioritising the obstacles to the full valorisation of the prioritised value chains;
+- Analysing and prioritising the obstacles to the full valorisation of the value chains;

-- Elaborating guidelines for a comprehensive development strategy for the overall territorial level
+- Elaborating guidelines for a shared development strategy;